rizalmohdnor/github-intro-section1-Hziqyusof/README.md

 - **Matric ID**: 2123841

 ### About the Project:
-This is a simple calculator program written in Python.
-It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The app runs in the terminal and allows users to input their choices in a straightforward way.
+This is a simple calculator app developed using Flutter.
+It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The app features a clean and minimalistic user inter face with a clear separation of the equation and the result.

 ### Why This UI is Unique:
 - The app offers a minimalistic design.
-- Easy-to-follow prompts for users.
+- Clear distinction between the equation and the result.
 - Error handling for division by zero.